-Sala Colonia is an ancient city situated on the outskirts of the city of Rabat, the present day capital of Morocco, where the remains of a Roman settlement were incorporated into a medieval necropolis called Chellah.
+Sala Colonia is an ancient city situated on the outskirts of Rabat, the present-day capital of Morocco.
+Its Roman remains were later incorporated into a medieval necropolis called Chellah.
 Built on a trading post used by the Phoenicians, Sala sits on a hill above the fertile plain of the Bou Regreg river which flows into the Atlantic Ocean.
 The site contains the ruins of an ancient port city referred to as Sala by the renowned Greek geographer Ptolemy.
 The first excavations undertaken on the site (1929-1930) unearthed the remains of several buildings from the time of Trajan (98-117 AD) including a forum, a monumental fountain, a capitol, a triumphal arch as well as the decumanus maximus (the main east-west-oriented street).

 Coordinates: 34° 0′ 24″ N, 6° 49′ 13″ W

-In about 250 AD the Romans lost control of the site to native Berber tribesmen but Sala remained a trading center and was still linked to the Roman Empire.
+In about 250 AD the Romans lost control of the site to native Berber tribesmen, but Sala remained a trading centre and was still linked to the Roman Empire.
 Archaeological objects of Visigothic and Byzantine origin found in the area attest to the continuing commercial relations between Sala and Roman Europe.